 It took a dose of breast cancer for me to realize that every day is a gift and a blessing and should be lived to the fullest.
 I’m not slowing down any time soon.
 Well, except for nap time!

-Holly Bertone is a breast cancer survivor and living with Hashimoto’s disease.
+Holly Bertone is a breast cancer survivor and living with Hashimoto’s thyroiditis.
 She is also an author, blogger, and healthy living advocate.
 Learn more about her at her website, Pink Fortitude.